Embattled NJ Sen. Bob Menendez stays defiant, will stay in office while facing bribery charges

 "I understand how deeply concerning this can be, however the allegations leveled against me are just that: allegations," said Menendez.
 "The court of public opinion is no substitute for our revered justice system...to those who have rushed to judgement, you have done so based on a limited set of facts framed by the prosecution to be as salacious as possible.
 Remember: Prosecutors get it wrong sometimes.
 Sadly, I know that."

-Menendez then touted his record of being hard on Egypt in regards to human rights violations and abuses, as well as what he has done to bring federal money to his state.
+Menendez then touted his record of being hard on Egypt over its detention of Americans and other “human rights abuses," as well as what he has done to bring federal money to his state.
 He left without taking questions, and did not respond to the gaggle of reporters who shouted questions about the alleged gifts he received.

 Menendez and his wife, Nadine, were indicted by a grand jury on federal bribery charges stemming from their relationship with three businessmen, according to court filings, including possible dealings with an admitted felon and the authoritarian regime of Egypt.